Skip to main content

 @serenity-js/serenity-bdd module:

-• helps you download and run Serenity BDD CLI - a Java program that turns the JSON reports into HTML reports and living documentation.
+• Provides and runs the Serenity BDD CLI - a Java program that turns the JSON reports into HTML reports and living documentation.

 Examples and Project Templates